Trainee and associate placements

 2. Associate Counsellor

-- You must have completed an approved Counselling Diploma course (preferably within the past two years) and be seeking experience of working in Higher Education;
+- You must have completed a BACP, UKCP, BPS approved or RQF accredited Counselling Diploma course (preferably within the past two years) and be seeking experience of working in Higher Education;

-- Have a minimum of 100 hours of counselling experience (as practitioner), during or after training;
+- Have a minimum of 100 hours of counselling experience (as a practitioner), during or after training;

-Please refer to the guidelines and use the application form below to complete your application (type written applications are preferred).
-Please use additional pages if required.
+Please refer to the guidelines and use the application form below to complete your application.
 Successful applicants will be invited to an interview.

-Dates and times - Please indicate clearly which days and times are you available for the placement, e.g. Mondays 9am - 5pm; Tuesdays 9am – 5pm.
+- Dates and times: Please indicate clearly which days and times are you available for the placement, e.g. Mondays 9am to 5pm; Tuesdays 10am to 6pm etc. Please only apply for a placement if you are able and comfortable to offer a full day throughout the duration of the placement.

-References - Please obtain and include two references (not just names): (a) one of which should be from your training organisation; and (b) another from someone who knows your professional work well, eg a supervisor, manager, tutor.
+- References: Please obtain and include two references (not just names): (a) one of which, if you are still in training or recently qualified, should be from your training organisation; and (b) another from someone who knows you well professionally or vocationally, e.g. a supervisor, manager, tutor.
 Please do not send the application until the references have been obtained.

-Personal Introduction - Please give a brief statement (no fewer than 250 - 300 words) introducing yourself in a personal way, giving the information which you think might be helpful to us in getting to know you.
-Please do not make any reference to counselling, mental health issues, your job or your professional life.
+Personal Introduction: Please give a brief statement (no fewer than 250 - 300 words) introducing yourself in a personal way, giving the information which you think might be helpful to us in getting to know you.
+Please do not make any reference to counselling, mental health, your job or your professional life.

-Qualifications - Please describe your counsellor or mental health training so far, making reference to all courses completed or being completed and giving details of the areas specified in the ‘details of training’ box.
-Please provide details of other non-counselling or non-mental health qualifications you may have - qualifications in practical skills, NVQs, HNDs, degrees, diplomas etc.
+Qualifications: Please describe your counselling or mental health training so far, making reference to all courses completed or being completed and giving details of the areas specified in the 'details of training' box.
+Please provide details of other non-counselling or non-mental health qualifications you may have which you deem relevant to the role - qualifications in practical skills, RQFs, HNDs, degrees, diplomas etc.

 - Where the training was completed.
 Please give the name and address of the institution/training centre.